rickstaa/panda-autograsp/README.md

 ## Singularity image

-Alternatively a *singularity recipe* is also available on [singularity-hub.org](https://www.singularity-hub.org/collections/2739).
+Alternatively a *singularity recipe* is also available on [this repository](https://github.com/rickstaa/panda_autograsp_singularity_recipes).
 This recipe creates a container in which all the needed packages are already set up correctly.
 This container also contains a [.singularity_bashrc](https://github.com/rickstaa/panda_autograsp_singularity_recipes/blob/master/.singularity_bashrc) file to automatically source the `panda_autograsp` workspace when you `run` the container.

+### NOTE
+As the `panda_autograsp` ROS package is still under development the *singurity recipe* can not be uploaded yet to [singularity-hub.org](https://www.singularity-hub.org).
+You therefore currently have to download the singularity recipe file from [this PRIVATE repository](https://github.com/rickstaa/panda_autograsp_singularity_recipes.
+As a result you also need to be added to the `panda_autograsp_ws` an the `panda_autograsp` repositories before your able to build the current container.

 ### How to use
 You can build the singularity container using one of the following `build` commands: